Event And Identity

 Summary

 Data mapping in Ours provides powerful tools to transform and customize your event data for any destination.
-By leveraging default mappings, user overrides, and modifications, you can ensure data is accurately sent while maintaining privacy and compliance.
+By leveraging default mappings, visitor overrides, and modifications, you can ensure data is accurately sent while maintaining privacy and compliance.

 To get started: